Merkel outlines minimalist EU reform

 Germany has backed the idea of an EU bailout fund, but ruled out "debt union", in a minimalist version of French plans.

-The EU should create a European Monetary Fund (EMF), a new institution, to grant loans to debt-struck member states, German chancellor Angela Merkel told the Frankfurter Allgemeine Sonntagszeitung (FAS), a national newspaper, on Sunday (3 June).
+The EU should create a European Monetary Fund (EMF), a new institution, to grant loans to debt-struck member states, German chancellor Angela Merkel told the Frankfurter Allgemeine Sonntagszeitung (FAZ), a national newspaper, on Sunday (3 June).

 Dear EUobserver reader